 “I am humbled to be a finalist and feel truly privileged that my staff nominated me for this award,” shares Fiona, “my congratulations to all finalists for these awards and I look forward to hearing and connecting with these women.”

 Business Enterprise: Chloe and Florence Van Dyke, Co-Founders, The Chia Sisters

 The co-founders of The Chia Sisters, Florence and Chloe van Dyke, are taking their well-deserved place representing young women among this years’ finalists.
-Their recognition for their sustainable business mindsets, through their 100% solar-power-manufactured drinks, shows an important celebration of a new era of sustainable, considered production and consumption.
+Their recognition for their sustainable business mindsets, through their solar-powered and climate positive (not to mention living wage-supplying, and B Corp certified) drinks, shows an important celebration of a new era of sustainable, considered production and consumption.

 Status quo challenging isn’t simply a key theme in their business model, it’s also part of their outlook on success and leadership.

 “It’s a proud moment for us because it shows the definition of what it means to be a good business leader, a woman of influence, is changing,” shares Florence, also on behalf of Chloe who’s currently enjoying maternity leave.